Kayo-b/Kayo-b/README.md

 Greetings, traveler
 -------

-My name is Kayo, and I'm a self-taught web-developer currently residing in Germany and focusing on the Javascript language and its frameworks.
+Self-taught web-developer currently residing in Germany and focusing on the Javascript/Typescript language and its frameworks.

-At this point in my journey I'm focusing on my React skills and should be able to start building some bigger projects soon, maybe a e-commerce webpage, who knows...
+At this point in my journey I'm focusing on my React skills and should be able to start building some bigger projects soon, maybe a Twitter clone or something a bit more original, who knows...

 You can check out my pinned projects below, if you're so inclined.